13 Most Sustainable Eco-Lodges in British Columbia

 If you’ve been looking for a Christmas-y eco-lodge, the Nipika Mountain Resort is where your search ends.
 Snuggled between cozy trees, the Nipika Mountain Resort has a “cabin in the wood” aesthetic.

 This Canadian eco-lodge is completely off-the-grid and sources all its power from the sun.
-In addition to using solar power, it burns dead wood to keep its guests warm and comfortable.
+In addition to using solar power, it burns dead wood to keep guests warm and comfortable.
 The water is also sourced locally and does not need any chemical purification systems.
-Nipika Mountain Resort is perfect for families who are frustrated with zoom and electronic devices.
+Nipika Mountain Resort is perfect for families who are frustrated with Zoom and electronic devices.
 Come to British Columbia and take a much-deserved vacation.

 Map of these 13 eco-Lodges in British Columbia